 "I remember calling my friends and just sobbing," she tells WebMD.
 "I had this beautiful baby and I felt like I couldn't take care of her.
 I was completely irrational, but it didn't occur to me that it was postpartum depression."

 In the latest issue of the journal Fertility and Sterility, researchers in Australia report that treatment for infertility appears to be associated with an increased risk for developing emotional problems related to parenting.

 Brooke Shields' Battle

 Postpartum depression affects as many as one in 10 new mothers, according to the American College of Obstetricians and Gynecologists.

 In her new book, Down Came the Rain, actress Brooke Shields writes about her battle with depression following the birth of her now 2-year-old daughter, Rowan Francis.
 Shields underwent a well-publicized struggle with infertility, including several failed IVF attempts, before her daughter's birth.

-In a March interview with WebMD the Magazine, Shields said she experienced of self-harm and even suicide after delivering her baby.
+In a March interview with WebMD the Magazine, Shields said she experienced escalating depression with intrusive thoughts of self-harm and even suicide after delivering her baby.

 "I really didn't want to live anymore," she said.

 With the help of psychotherapy, antidepressant medication, and support from family and friends, Shields got the help she needed.
 She said she wrote her book to try and help remove the stigma associated with postpartum depression.